 Here’s an in-depth guide to what your plant needs and the different ways to provide it.

-Monstera Deliciosa is particularly susceptible to root rot.
-Hence, drainage is the most crucial aspect to consider when choosing the type of soil.
+Monstera deliciosa is particularly susceptible to root rot.
+Hence, drainage is the most crucial aspect when choosing the soil type.

-Apart from placing your plant in a pot that has a good drainage outlet, you also need to consider if the soil is well-draining or not.
+Apart from placing your plant in a pot with a good drainage outlet, it would be best to consider whether the soil is well-draining.

 The problem with using a single substance or multiple substances that have similar particle size as a potting medium is that the particles can easily clump together and compact the soil.

-For instance, if you use only peat moss or only loamy soil, the potting mix will compact in the pot on the very first watering and leave the plant with drowning roots and no drainage.
+For instance, using only peat moss or loamy soil, the potting mix will compact the pot on the first watering, leaving the plant with drowning roots and no drainage.

-More often than not, Monstera Deliciosa parents overlook the fact that just like the foliage needs CO2, the roots need oxygen in order to stay healthy.
+More often than not, Monstera deliciosa parents overlook that just like foliage needs CO2, the roots need oxygen to stay healthy.

 If the soil is too compacted and damp all the time, the roots may never be able to access the much-needed oxygen.